 Early treatment with antibiotics and intravenous fluids improves chances for survival.

-To be diagnosed with sepsis, you must exhibit at least two of the following symptoms, plus a probable or confirmed infection and all of the following signs:
+To be diagnosed with sepsis, you must have a probable or confirmed infection and all of the following signs:

 When to see a doctor

 While any type of infection — bacterial, viral or fungal — can lead to sepsis, infections that more commonly result in sepsis include infections of:

-- Have invasive devices, such as intravenous catheters or breathing tubes
+- Invasive devices, such as intravenous catheters or breathing tubes

 - Evidence of infection